EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

   3) send to e-soh
   * it seems that we should support observations from each instrument on each station to be sent separately to e-soh.

+* What is "instrument", e.g., is mechanical wind direction sensor an instrument and wind speed sensor another one?
+  * It is up to the data producer to define the instrument (but it should be provided in metadata, preferably following a controlled vocabulary)
+  * A clear dataset definition may also be useful in this context

 ### Acceptance criteria

 ### Consequences and decisions